deepdrivepl/SegTrackDetect/README.md

 ## Metrics
-To assess the performance of the SegTrackDetect framework, we convert all datasets into the COCO format and provide a dedicated script for computing evaluation metrics.
-This script effectively compares the predicted detections with the ground truth annotations, ensuring accuracy in performance measurement.
-Additionally, the inference scripts guarantee proper indexing of images when a dataset split is specified.
+To assess the performance of the SegTrackDetect framework, we use a customized COCO metrics implementation designed for tiny objects, available in the [tinycocoapi](https://github.com/Cufix/tinycocoapi) repository.

+A dedicated script is provided to compute evaluation metrics, comparing predicted detections with ground truth annotations.
+The inference script ensures proper indexing of images.

 To run the metrics computation script, use the following command:
 ```bash